Collection and Use of Your Personal Information

 Personally Identifiable Information housed within the Gensuite applications is property of the Gensuite Customer.
 Through the applications permissions model, each Customer has the ability to determine who has access to view and update the personally identifiable information they have chosen to collect within the Gensuite applications.
 It is the responsibility of the Customer to determine and communicate what personally identifiable information is being collected and who has access to view and update this information.
 This information is not reviewed, shared or distributed by Gensuite without consent of the Customer to troubleshoot a user request or resolve a user identified issue.

-Gensuite LLC acknowledges that EU individuals have the right to access the personal information that we maintain about them.
-An EU individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his/her query to Leah Ball (as noted below).
+Gensuite LLC acknowledges that EU and Swiss individuals have the right to access the personal information that we maintain about them.
+An EU or Swiss individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his/her query to Leah Ball (as noted below).
 If requested to remove data, we will respond within a reasonable timeframe.

 Gensuite LLC is subject to investigatory and enforcement powers of the Federal Trade Commission (FTC).